ory/docs/docs/oauth2-oidc/index.md

 ## Next steps

-Ready to get started with Ory OAuth2 & OpenID Connect?
-Check out the [Ory Network OAuth2 quickstart guide](https://www.ory.sh/docs/getting-started/ory-network-oauth2) to learn how to set up your own
-OAuth2 and OpenID Connect provider in just a few minutes.
-The guide will walk you through the process of setting up Ory OAuth2 &
+See [Ory Network OAuth2 quickstart guide](https://www.ory.sh/docs/getting-started/ory-network-oauth2) to learn how to set up your own OAuth2 and OpenID Connect provider in just a few minutes.
+The guide walks you through the process of setting up Ory OAuth2 &
 OpenID Connect and configuring a sample application to use the service.
-Try it out today and see how easy it is to securely connect your users, applications, and services with Ory OAuth2 & OpenID Connect!